JoseDRamirezM/InfoSec/eJPT/eJPT-cheatsheet/cheatsheet.md

 # XSS

-Test all user input to render HTML placing tags or execute JavaScript code with the `<script>` tag.
+Test all user inputs to render HTML placing tags or execute JavaScript code with the `<script>` tag.

 ## XSSER